xingyuuchen/tri-depth/README.md

 We introduce **TriDepth**, a high-performance depth estimator with a highly generalizable redesigned triplet loss.

+### Note: The pretrained models and other necessary data for reproducing our results will be released when the paper is publicly available.

 ## 📈 Results

 #### State-of-the-art Performance: